-- 2.32 The earliest documentary reference which names Old Hall dates from 1349, at which time the lord of the manor was Sir John de Sutton of Wyvenhoe and his wife Margaret.
-When their son, also John, died in 1393, an inquiry into his properties and services (Inquisition Post Mortem) described the extent of the manor as follows: 'Old Hall and 4 messuages [homesteads], 701⁄2 acres land,19 acres and 32 acres of meadow, 52 acres and 1 rood of pasture, one fishery, and 17s 3d rent'. - 2.33 This information derives from Crown documents; no local documents such as court rolls or manorial documents prior to 1381 survive, as they were burnt by local insurgents led by Thomas Fletcher in front of the church in the course of the Peasants' Revolt. - 2.34 Old Hall passed through female heirs of Sir John de Sutton to the de Vere's, Earls of Oxford, in 1425, who held the manor for the next 150 years (until 1579).
-The Earls of Oxford were not resident at East Bergholt, and consequently during this period the manor house and lands were leased to tenants and managed by a steward. - 2.35 Henry II granted part of his royal estate at East Bergholt to the Catholic military order, the Knights Templars in the second half of the 12th century.
+- 2.32 Old Hall passed through female heirs of Sir John de Sutton to the de Vere's, Earls of Oxford, in 1425, who held the manor for the next 150 years (until 1579).
+The Earls of Oxford were not resident at East Bergholt, and consequently during this period the manor house and lands were leased to tenants and managed by a steward. - 2.33 Henry II granted part of his royal estate at East Bergholt to the Catholic military order, the Knights Templars in the second half of the 12th century.
 This manor was known as St. Johns or The Commandery, and two subsidiary manors were created, known as Spencers and Illaries.
 There is a documentary reference to the manor of Spencers held by the Dakeney family in 1252-3.
 Following suppression of the Templars at the beginning of the 14th century their property came into the possession of the Knights Hospitallers (Knights of St John of Jerusalem), whose preceptory (hospital) lay at Battisford, southwest of Stowmarket c.18km distant from East Bergholt.
-A post-medieval (1731) map (Plate 2.3), shows Illaries on the site of Manor Farm and Spencers on the site of the present Tudor Cottage,

-Mission Lane, both in East End, whilst Commanderee was situated on or close to the site of the present White Horse Farm at the bottom of Mill Road / Heath Road, an area known as Bakers End.

-2.36 The Church of St Mary stands on a prominent site overlooking the vallev (MSF13474).
+A post-medieval (1731) map (Plate 2.3), shows Illaries on the site of Manor Farm and Spencers on the site of the present Tudor Cottage, Mission Lane, both in East End, whilst The Commandery was situated on or close to the site of the present White Horse Farm at the bottom of Mill Road / Heath Road, an area known as Bakers End. - 2.34 The Church of St Mary stands on a prominent site overlooking the valley (MSF13474).
 The earliest fabric, which dates from the mid-14th century, is the cross wall on either side of the chancel arch.
 The church was built in late Perpendicular style in the mid-late 15th century.
 The tower, built mainly of stone rubble, lined with brick and faced with knapped flint and ashlar dressings, stands unfinished, only the first stage having been completed.
 There is a processional way beneath it, whose south arch bears a datestone of 1525.
 There is a tradition in the village that the tower was sponsored by Cardinal Wolsey and left unfinished when he fell out of favour with Henry VIII.
 However, the failure to complete the tower is just as, if not more, likely to be the result of dwindling legacies from wealthy villagers for church building, which can be attributed to changes in public willingness to spend lavishly on fabric in preference to providing alms for the poor at the time of the Reformation.
 Unlike neighbouring villages such as Dedham and Stratford St Mary, whose church towers had been completed by the early 1500s, by the time the tower builders at East Bergholt began work, attitudes had changed towards such ostentatious building projects.
 One consequence is the survival within the churchyard of a medieval timber-built bellcage, thought to have been set up in 1531 as a temporary structure to house the bells whilst the tower was under construction, the five large bells still rung by hand today.
 They are the heaviest set of bells rung in the country.
 The earliest of the bells (the Gabriel Bell) bears a maker's mark indicating that it was founded in c.1450, implying an earlier tower on the site.
 The church was extensively restored in the 1850s and 60s.